Pylons/trypyramid.com/README.md

 This will let you view the local site at http://localhost:3000/

+## Building for production

-If you want to output for production then run:
+If you want to output for production, then run:
 ```
   $ yarn build
 ```